 The High Priestess is a woman who’s already lived a lot.
 She does not represent a young girl.
 To become the High Priestess, one has to go through many experiences and different phases of life, love and health.

 Time and life are her teachers.
 Through them, she understands the secrets and reasons of our very presence in the world.
 That’s what the book she is holding is about.
-It is a book that can only be understood through intuition.
-No matter how many times and how fast you read it, you may only understand it through experience.
+It is a book that can only be understood through intuition and experience.